-Reasons for the Spin-Off

-The LINN Energy board of directors and management believe the benefits of the spin-off will include:

-- enhanced strategic and management focus on the core business and growth of each company; - more efficient capital allocation, direct access to capital and expanded growth opportunities for each company; - the ability to implement a tailored approach to recruiting and retaining employees at each company; - improved investor understanding of the business strategy and operating results of each company; and - enhanced investor choice by offering investment opportunities in separate entities.

-Trading Market and Symbol

-We intend to have our common stock quoted for trading on the OTC Market, where we expect to qualify as an SEC-reporting company, under the ticker symbol "RVRA".
+Reasons for the Spin-Off The LINN Energy board of directors and management believe the benefits of the spin-off will include: enhanced strategic and management focus on the core business and growth of each company; more efficient capital allocation, direct access to capital and expanded growth opportunities for each company; the ability to implement a tailored approach to recruiting and retaining employees at each company; improved investor understanding of the business strategy and operating results of each company; and • enhanced investor choice by offering investment opportunities in separate entities.
+Trading Market and Symbol We intend to have our common stock quoted for trading on the OTC Market, where we expect to qualify as an SEC-reporting company, under the ticker symbol "RVRA".
 We do not expect that our common stock will trade on or before the distribution date.
 Trading of shares of our common stock is expected to begin on a date to be determined after the distribution date if and when our trading symbol application with FINRA is approved.
 We also anticipate that FINRA will set an "ex-distribution date" for our common stock as the first business day following the distribution date; however, we can provide no assurance as to the ex-distribution date that FINRA will ultimately set.
 If you hold shares of LINN common stock as of the record date for the distribution and choose to sell those shares after the record date for the distribution and on or before the distribution date, you will also be selling the right to receive the shares of Riviera common stock in connection with the spin-off (assuming that FINRA sets an ex-distribution date of the first business day following the distribution date).

-Tax Consequences of the Spin-Off

-The internal reorganization preceding the distribution should not result in any material U.S. federal income tax consequences to holders of LINN common stock.
+Tax Consequences of the Spin-Off The internal reorganization preceding the distribution should not result in any material U.S federal income tax consequences to holders of LINN common stock.
 A U.S. Holder receiving our shares in the distribution will be treated as receiving a distribution to the extent of the fair market value of the shares received on the distribution date.
-That distribution will be treated as taxable dividend income to the extent of such U.S. Holder's ratable share of LINN Energy's current and accumulated earnings and profits, if any (including any additional earning and profits recognized by LINN Energy as a result of the distribution).
+That distribution will be treated as taxable dividend income to the extent of such U.S Holder's ratable share of LINN Energy's current and accumulated earnings and profits, if any (including any additional earning and profits recognized by LINN Energy as a result o the distribution).
 Any amount that exceeds LINN Energy's earnings and profits will be treated first as a tax-free return of capital to the extent of the U.S. Holder's adjusted tax basis in its shares of LINN common stock (thus reducing such adjusted tax basis) with any remaining amounts being treated as capital gain.
 For a more detailed discussion see "Material

-U.S. Federal Income Tax Consequences of the Spin-Off," included elsewhere in this prospectus.

-A Non-U.S. Holder receiving our shares in the distribution may be subject to U.S. federal withholding tax unless the Non-U.S. Holder provides certain valid documentation certifying such holder's qualification for a reduced rate or exemption.
-In addition, a Non-U.S. Holder receiving our shares in the distribution may be subject to U.S. federal income tax in certain other circumstances.
-In particular, a Non-U.S. Holder that owned, directly or indirectly, at any time since LINN Energy's formation, more than 5% of the shares of LINN common stock and that is not eligible for any treaty exemption may be subject to U.S. federal income tax on any gain recognized by such Non-U.S. Holder on the distribution.
-For a more detailed discussion of the circumstances that could produce taxable gain for a Non-U.S. Holder in connection with the distribution, see "Material U.S. Federal Income Tax Consequences of the Spin-Off."

-Each stockholder is urged to consult his, her or its tax advisor as to the specific tax consequences of the spin-off to such stockholder, including the effect of any state, local or non-U.S. tax laws and of changes in applicable tax laws.

-Relationship with LINN Energy after the Spin-Off

-Before our spin-off from LINN Energy, we will enter into a Separation and Distribution Agreement and several other agreements with LINN Energy related to the spin-off.
-These agreements will govern the relationship between us and LINN Energy after completion of the spin-off and provide for the allocation between us and LINN Energy of various assets, liabilities, rights and obligations.
-These agreements include:

-- a Separation and Distribution Agreement with Linn Energy, Inc., which will provide for the allocation of assets and liabilities between us and LINN Energy and will establish the rights and obligations between the parties following the distribution; - a Transition Services Agreement with Linn Energy, Inc., pursuant to which we will provide certain services to Linn Energy, Inc. on an interim basis following the distribution; and - a Tax Matters Agreement with LINN Energy, regarding the sharing of tax liabilities incurred, and tax assets generated, before and after completion of the spin-off and certain indemnification rights with respect to tax matters.

-We describe these arrangements in greater detail under "Certain Relationships and Related Party Transactions-Agreements with LINN Energy Related to the Spin-Off," and describe some of the risks of these arrangements under "Risk Factors-Risks Relating to the Spin-Off."

-Certain members of our board of directors also serve on the LINN Energy board of directors.
-See "Management."